suvelocity/challengeme/client/src/tests/test-document-challenge-page.md

 ## Challenge Page Tests

-Here there will be all the tests we currently have, and the ones we plan to add
+Here there will be all the tests we currently have, and the ones we plan to add!

 ### Have